-Cuba is a one-party communist state that outlaws political pluralism, suppresses dissent, and severely restricts basic civil liberties.
+Cuba’s one-party communist state outlaws political pluralism, bans independent media, suppresses dissent, and severely restricts basic civil liberties.
 The government continues to dominate the economy despite recent reforms that permit some private-sector activity.
-The regime’s undemocratic character has not changed despite new leadership in 2018 and a process of diplomatic “normalization” with Washington, which has stalled in recent years.
+The regime’s undemocratic character has not changed despite a generational transition in political leadership between 2018 and 2021 that included the introduction of a new constitution.

 Our Work in Cuba

 Freedom House outspokenly advocates for the improvement of human rights in Cuba.
 As the Cuban government attempts to tighten its control over citizens in the face of expanded internet access across the island, Freedom House is sharing knowledge with Cuban activists that allow them to communicate securely and to collaborate effectively in a restrictive environment.

 To learn more about Freedom House's work in the region, visit our Latin America and the Caribbean programs page.

 Freedom on the Net — Cuba Country Report

 Cuba is rated Not Free in Freedom on the Net, Freedom House's comprehensive study of internet freedom around the globe.

 Risks Arise Where Art and Activism Intersect—But Artists Won’t Be Silenced

 NEW REPORT: Freedom in the Americas Declined in 2022, Nicaragua Receives Largest Score Decrease in Region